maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Missing values and useless columns

-As stated above, we won't exploit the birth and death of the author, since it's an information that depends on the author.
+As stated above, we won't exploit the birth nor death of the author, since it's an information that depends on the author.

 ```python
 catalog = catalog.drop(['BORN-DIED'], axis=1)
 ```

-At that point, we can confidently drop any row that has missing values, since the processing is almost over.
+At this point we can confidently drop any row that has missing values since the processing is almost over.

 ```
 catalog = catalog.dropna()
 ```

-There are many authors in the database, indeed 3584 overall.
+There are many authors in the database (> 3500).
 To check this, simply run a values count on the author's feature.

 ```python
 catalog['AUTHOR'].value_counts()
 ```

-We'll need a good number of training samples of each label for the algorithms we'll apply after.
-For this reason, we'll drop all authors whom for we have less than 200 observations.
-This is a major limitation in our simple model, but it will allow a better class balance later on.
+We will need a good number of training samples for each label for the algorithm to be applied.
+For this reason, all authors with less than 200 observations should be dropped.
+This is a major limitation in our simple model, but will give a better class balance later on.

 ```python